dwai1714/simple-snowflake-load-test/README.md

     query_id_list = comma separated string of qids that you would like to test
     total_limit = This is the parameter that will decide how many concurrent runs will be fired.
     example: if you give query_id_list as 1,2,3,4 and total_limit as 20 each of the query will be created 5 times with random parameters and all of them will be fired at the same time.
-The total limit should be more than the number of qids run_for - This is the total time you want to load the system.
+The total limit should be more than the number of qids
+    run_for - This is the total time you want to load the system.
 If the input is 120 the previous queries will keep running in loop till 120 seconds.
-This is useful when you want to load the database from multiple systems
+This is useful when you want to load the database from multiple systems.
+If you want only one run make it 2.

 * Snowflake keeps all history in SNOWFLAKE.ACCOUNT_USAGE.QUERY_HISTORY.
 But they take 5 minutes or more to appear
 Hence we need to use a intermediate table.